CinquinAndy/plugin-auto-alt-caption-title-on-images-ai-enhanced/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding this plugin, please feel free to contact us at \[email address\] or visit our website at \[website URL\].
+If you have any questions, suggestions, or feedback regarding this plugin, please feel free to contact us at contact@andy-cinquin.fr or visit our website at andy-cinquin.com

 We hope you find this plugin useful and that it enhances your Strapi application's image handling capabilities!